bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 D_2
 \rightarrow
 D_3
+}
 \]

-corresponds to increasing penetration of feedback into the system's transformation machinery.
+represents increasing penetration of feedback into the machinery of transformation.

 The critical transition: